mnfitz-ASU/cse340redux/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 The CSE 340 Summer Project to see if I can improve upon my code and Dr. Bazzi's code.
 The goal of this is to create more robust and professional code rather than code that is just passable.
+The difficulty and frustration with debugging using std::in was our primary motivator for this project.
+It was very difficult to debug in IDE, so we wanted to rework the code to simplify it.
 * Researching the provided CSE 340 Code, `class InputBuffer` could be replaced by using `std::istream`
 *		It looks like InputBuffer was needed to support ungetChar(), but std::istream already provides this
 * `class LexicalAnalyzer` has `enum TokenType` which varies between each project